ethical-haquer/Galaxy-Flasher/README.md

 ## How you can help
 Here are some ways you can help me improve Thor GUI:
 + Send me Thor's output after flashing an Odin archive(s).
 This is actually _very_ helpful, because in order to implement Odin archive flashing in Thor GUI, I need to know what Thor's expected output is.
 Since I only have one Samsung device, and don't need to flash it at the moment, I can't do this myself.
-+ If you find an issue that isn't listed above in "Known Bugs", please let me know!
++ Find bugs.
+If you find an issue that isn't listed above in "Known Bugs", please let me know!
 + Improve the code.
 Pull-requests are always welcome!

 ## Credits